-The MV-22's amount of time deployed and training in Okinawa will continue to be reduced by relocating exercises in which MV-22 participate to the mainland of Japan and Guam, and the Government will continue to promote initiatives that contribute to further mitigating the impact on Okinawa.
+The MV-22's amount of time deployed and training in Okinawa will continue to be reduced by relocating exercises held in mainland of Japan and Guam, and the Government will continue to promote initiatives that contribute to further mitigating the impact on Okinawa.

-Initiatives for Smooth Implementation of the Realignment of the USFJ
+Initiatives for Smooth Implementation of the Realignment of the USFJ .....